• Home Page

 Each song is presented with YouTube renditions in 2 versions--first is the 1980 Concept Album version and then a later recording based on the 1985 London adaptation.
 Each

-Claude-Michel Schoenberg composed the music for all songs while Alain Boublil and Jean-Marc Natel collaborated on lyrics for Paris.
+Claude-Michel Schoenberg composed the music for all songs in Paris while Alain Boublil and Jean-Marc Natel collaborated on lyrics.
 For the London 1985 English-language adaptation, Herbert Kretzmer and James Fenton stirred the lyricist brew with Kretzmer assuming a lead role.
-In moving from Paris to London, the 3 songs all had both title and lyric changes along with a re-direction of meaning.
-A click on the headings below will take you back in time to 1980 and 1985.
+In moving from Paris to London, the 3 songs all had title and lyric changes along with a re-direction of meaning.
+A click on the headings below takes you back in time to the years 1980 and 1985.

 Song One: